 I believe there’s no voice like your voice, and you have a responsibility to humanity to use it.

-People call me a copywriter, coach and launch strategist.
-No matter what the title, it all boils down to this: if I can write something or say something or teach something that gives you even an ounce more bravery than you had to start with, then I can go to bed happy knowing that my mission helped you live yours.
+No matter what the title, it all boils down to this: if I can create something or write something or say something or teach something that gives you even an ounce more bravery than you had to start with, then I can go to bed happy knowing that my mission helped you live yours.

 Hello.
 My name is Lauren Vanessa Zink, and I am charmed to digitally meet you.
 Let me pour you a margarita and tell you a tiny, happy story…